 Further, refugees who live among diverse people in camps or urban areas may lack a sense of community.
 Many refugees live in fairly transient communities, where people are constantly entering and leaving.
 Since community and social support is an important aspect of coping with mental health issues, the diversity in refugee communities may be a potential obstacle to treating mental health issues.

-Direct psychological treatment can help re-establish good mental health.
-80 A study of refugee mental health interventions concluded that children who receive therapeutic treatment directly following the traumatic experience display fewer overall symptoms and more prosocial behaviors post-intervention.
-81 Because refugees have so many needs that take priority over data collection, sufficient impact data has not been gathered.
+Psychological treatment (counseling or therapy administered by a health professional, sometimes accompanied by prescribed medicine) can help re-establish good mental health, even in severe cases.
+82 However, little data is available specifying to what degree refugees are impacted by psychological treatment.
+Because refugees have so many needs that take priority over data collection, sufficient impact data has not been gathered.
 Further, mental health outcomes are linked to so many factors (environment, time since trauma, current stressors, and so on) that pinpointing the impact of specific interventions is difficult.
 In terms of service delivery, MSF and IMC’s model of working through health clinics delivers moderate amounts of counseling sessions where they operate.
-In MSF hospitals in Jordan in 2015, over 5,400 psychosocial or counselling sessions were performed, 82 and in 2014 over 6,900 mental health consultations were conducted in Iraq.
-83
+In MSF hospitals in Jordan in 2015, over 5,400 psychosocial or counselling sessions were performed, 83 and in 2014 over 6,900 mental health consultations were conducted in Iraq.
+84

 In training of trainers programs, humanitarian organizations instruct local healthcare professionals in mental health treatment, with a focus on counseling.
 The local professionals then teach other local healthcare professionals to treat mental illness.
 Trained local professionals are supervised by mental healthcare professionals assigned by the government or the organization running the program to ensure quality of care.
 The goals of training local persons are as follows: